carmenbianca/report-liferay/report.md

 repository.
 Using napkin mathematics, I calculated that it would take 58 hours to compute the latest modification date of all files.

-Because the mass-conversion script need only be run once, this isn't *too* offensive, but still less-than-ideal for quick prototyping.
+Because the header conversion tool need only be run once, this isn't *too* offensive, but still less-than-ideal for quick prototyping.

 With some assistance, I found a tool named *git-restore-mtime*, which is a